 Evening Activities include: Scavenger hunts, campfires, spoken word, dance party, Track showcases, and more!

 If you withdraw before the Withdrawal Deadline (May 15th, 2024), you will be eligible for a 50% refund.
 After May 15th, 2024, we will not be able to offer any refunds.

 - What are the dates?

-- This year we will be running WriCampia at Camp Danbee in Peru, MA.
+- This year WriCampia will be returning to Camp Danbee in Peru, MA.

 - Is financial aid available?

 - Yes, we have limited financial aid available.